Jose Mourinho is reportedly counting on him: will Antonio Rüdiger remain at Real Madrid for another season? | Goal.com

 Is a shake-up looming in Real Madrid's defence?

-His arrival is perfectly timed, as a major defensive reshuffle appears imminent at the Bernabéu.
-Under incoming manager José Mourinho, Real plan to entrust their centre-back spots to Dean Huijsen, Rüdiger and Eder Militão—despite the Brazilian's current injury—for the coming campaign.
+His arrival is perfectly timed, as a major defensive reshuffle is underway at the Bernabéu.
+Under incoming manager José Mourinho, Real plan to deploy Dean Huijsen, Rüdiger and Eder Militao—currently injured—at the heart of defence for the coming season.

-The report adds that talented youngster Raul Asencio's future remains uncertain, while David Alaba's time in Madrid is up: his expiring contract will not be renewed, forcing him to leave the club.
+However, the same report places a question mark over talented youngster Raul Asencio's future, and David Alaba's time in Madrid appears to be coming to an end.
+The Austrian's expiring contract will not be renewed, so he must leave the club.

-With Militao's future still uncertain after his serious injuries, strengthening the back line is now a top priority.
-Last Sunday, reports surfaced that Josko Gvardiol had been offered to Real by his entourage.
+With Militao's recovery still uncertain, strengthening the back line is a top priority.
+Last Sunday, reports emerged that Josko Gvardiol had been offered to the club by his representatives.

-The Manchester City defensive utility man is reportedly eyeing a fresh challenge as the club prepares for a generational overhaul.
-Although Real have adopted a wait-and-see approach to the Croatian so far, their defensive uncertainty could soon prompt decisive action.
+The Manchester City defensive all-rounder is reportedly eyeing a new challenge amid the club's impending generational change.
+Although Real have adopted a passive stance on the Croatian so far, their defensive woes could soon force the club to act.

 Antonio Rüdiger: His statistics at Real Madrid